Durham Bulls Athletic Park

 A roof covers approximately 2,500 seats behind home plate and down both the first and third base lines to the end of each dugout.
 All seats at the DBAP are extra wide with seat backs, extra leg room and over 95 percent of the seats have cup holders.
 The stadium was designed and built so that every seat gives fans a great view of the field with an intimate ballpark feel.

 Durham Bulls Athletic Park is located in downtown Durham and can be accessed from the Durham Freeway.
 The ballpark reflects many characteristics of old-time parks and the historic downtown Durham architecture.
-A 32-foot-high wall stands in left field 305 feet from home plate, resembling Fenway Park’s Green Monster.
-The Blue Monster, as it’s called in Durham, contains a similar old-style manual scoreboard.
-The ballpark’s most distinctive feature is the Bull that stands tall above the Blue Monster.
+A 32-foot-high wall stands in left field 305 feet from home plate, resembling Fenway Park's Green Monster.
+The Blue Monster, as it's called in Durham, contains a similar old-style manual scoreboard.
+The ballpark's most distinctive feature is the Snorting Bull that stands tall above the Blue Monster.
 This Bull was modeled after the bull used in the 1988 film, Bull Durham.
-The actual Bull from the movie is hung in the concourse level of the DBAP.

 Construction of a "warehouse type" building, Diamond View, began in 1997 and was completed during the 1998 season.
 The Diamond View building is located behind the right field seating sections and uses the same architecture as the DBAP, including the green roof, brickwork and windows.